Journal Home

 Long-term outcome of carcinoid tumors is superior to non-carcinoid neoplasms.
 Among all appendiceal neoplasms, adenosquamous carcinoma is the rarest histological subtype which is most commonly associated with advanced tumor stage and worst prognosis.
 Appropriate oncologic resection is being performed in a significant percentage of cases in Germany.
 However, the high rate of right hemicolectomy in patients with small carcinoid tumors needs to be critically discussed.

 Adenosquamous carcinoma of the colon is defined as a neoplasm comprising adenocarcinoma and squamous cell carcinoma.
 The epithelium near the dentate line is anatomically capable of differentiating into both glandular and squamous epithelium.
-Primary adenosquamous carcinoma of the colon is rare at sites other than the lower rectum and anal canal and has a poor prognosis.14 Adenosquamous carcinoma originating from the vermiform appendix has not been reported so far.
+Primary adenosquamous carcinoma of the colon is rare at sites other than the lower rectum and anal canal and has a poor prognosis.

 A number of retrospective reviews have outlined experience from different centers on appendiceal neoplasms.
 However, due to its rarity the number of patients in most of the reports is small.
 The purpose of this study was to examine all patients with neoplasms of the appendix in a German multi-center observational study.
 We evaluated epidemiology, patient characteristics, type of surgery, final pathology and survival for four distinct histological types of appendiceal tumors.
 Finally, we determined appropriateness of resection for appendiceal tumors according to current treatment guidelines in Germany.